cookbook-ms/topological_SB_matching/TSBLearning/readme.md

 As suggested by reviewer 1, we here provide some results on the single-cell data.

+### Datasets
+The dataset is preprocessed by [here](https://data.mendeley.com/datasets/hhny5ff7yj/1) [4, 7].
+To run this experiment, you will need the `ebdata_v3.h5ad` object.

+### Details
+The dataset here is single-cell embryoid body data from [here](https://data.mendeley.com/datasets/hhny5ff7yj/1) [4, 7], which describes the differentiation of human embryonic stem cells grown as embryoid bodies into diverse cell lineages over a period of 27 days.
+These cell data are collected at 5 timepoints (day 0-3, day 6-9, day 12-15, day 18-21, day 24-27), resulting in total 18,203 observations.
+We followed the preprocessing steps provided by [TorchCFM: a Conditional Flow Marching library](https://github.com/atong01/conditional-flow-matching) [5, 6].
+Followed by this, we consider the 2-dim [PHATE](https://www.nature.com/articles/s41587-019-0336-3) [7] embedding for the data.
+This leads to the data coordinates of dimension $18,203 \times 2$.
+From the preprocessing, we can build a sparse kNN graph [4, 7] over the whole observed data.
+That is, we have an adjacency matrix $A$ of dimension $18,203 \times 18,203$.
+In our experiment, we aim to transport the observed data from day 0-3 to day 24-27.
+Thus, we build the two boundary distributions based on the normalized indicator functions of the data points observed at these two timepoints.
+After training the TSB models, using the final sample $y$ obtained from the learned forward transport conditioned on the initial distribution, we then obtain the predictions of the coordinates at the five timepoints based on the sorting (from large to small) of $y$ as follows.
+Given the indices after sorting, $\rm{idx} = {\rm{arg.sort}}(y)$, they can be disjointed as $\rm{idx}= S_1\cup S_2 \cup \dots \cup S_5$ with $|S_t|=n_t$ the number of observations at timepoint $t$ for $t=1,\dots,5$.
+We then have the prediction indicators for data points at timepoint $t$ given by $S_t$.
+The disjointed indices in $S_t$ provide essentially a labeling of the whole observations for the five timepoints.
+In our experiments, we found that using adjacency matrix $A$ as the convolution operator in the reference dynamics performs better.

 ### How to apply our method to single-cell data?
 We want to thank and acknowledge the reviewer for the suggestion on how to apply our framework to this kind of scenario where we have observations (data points) $x_1,\dots,x_k$ over $k$ timepoints and these data points (cells here) are moving.
 Reviewer 1 suggested to consider a graph topology using all the data points $X:=\cup_i x_i$, and then consider the transport of $x_1$ to $x_2$.